 The new Kaohsiung Station is the crowning achievement of the massive Kaohsiung Metropolitan Area Underground Railway Project, which includes seven subterranean stations along a 9.75 km railway tunnel.
 It will be a true transportation hub integrating train, metro, local and intercity bus services, taxi and bicycle.

-As a key project for the city’s transformation, the above-ground station has been designed to add valuable public green space and activate the local community.
+As a key project for the city’s transformation, the aboveground station has been designed to add valuable public green space and activate the local community.
 Kaohsiung Station’s central hall unfolds underneath a bright ceiling of oval-shaped lights.
 Arriving from the underground platforms, the immersive space will make people feel instantly familiar.

 The station’s large curvilinear shaped canopy reaches out to the city in a powerful gesture, acting as a green connector that unifies different modes of transport, and represents Kaohsiung’s vision for the future as a sustainable city.

 With a cycling path running east west on top, the station’s multi-layered landscape introduces a generous amount of public space into the city centre.
-Designed as a destination rather than merely an efficient mobility hub, the station offer a myriad of facilities for the local community and travellers.
+Designed as a destination rather than merely an efficient mobility hub, the station offers a myriad of facilities for the local community and travellers.

 The sprawling landscaped canopy protects the open public plaza underneath from Kaohsiung’s tropical climate like large trees would do.
-Here people can meet, enjoy a refreshing breeze, or visit events that take place at the station, like a farmers’ market, second hand market, traditional open air opera or a mobile library.
+Here people can meet, enjoy a refreshing breeze, or visit events that take place at the station, like a farmers’ market, second-hand market, traditional open air opera or a mobile library.

 The colonial Japanese station building, which will be relocated to its original site, is embraced by the canopy and symbolically reconnects the old and new Kaohsiung.